Does Yoga Build Strength?

 • Interests.
 If you like running, for example, you would definitely benefit from additional strength training for your legs & glutes to help you run for longer without tiring.

 • Age.
-From age 30 both men & women can lose 4-6 pounds of muscle per decade and that majority of us will lose 30% of muscle mass in our lifetime!
-Definitely, from 30’s onwards, additional strength training should be incorporated – not just to maintain muscles but to help build & maintain bone density too.
-Super important!
+From age 30 both men & women can lose 3-8 pounds of muscle per decade .
+The majority of us will lose 30% of muscle mass in our lifetime!

 Tips for building more strength in yoga